 Grounded Coffee Bar (Fremont, CA)

 I already knew about two hipster coffee shops in Fremont (Slap Face and Devout), so when I came across Grounded Coffee through social media, I was really intrigued.
 I was initially a bit confused at the location, but I was correct in thinking that it is inside of a church.
 The building on the outside is a dated, large office building, but inside it’s very pristine and modern.
 There was a sermon being broadcasted live (I assume the sermon was happening in a different part of the building) on a screen in the lobby/coffee bar area.
-That felt a little jarring to me since I don’t really want to be preached to while I’m to grab a cup of coffee.

 I ordered an iced Vanilla latte since it was one of the hottest days of the year.
 The coffee was perfectly sweet so I didn’t feel the need to add any more sugar.
 You could also see the flecks from the vanilla bean in the drink, so you know they’re using quality ingredients.
 The beans used for all of the coffee drinks are from Worth Coffee Roasters, which is actually a coffee roaster in Fremont!